Tennis: Australian Open Results - Collated - UrduPoint

 Tennis: Australian Open Results - Collated

-Melbourne, (APP - UrduPoint / Pakistan Point News - 14th Jan, 2024) Collated results on day one of the Australian Open at Melbourne Park on Sunday (x denotes seeding):
+Melbourne, (APP - UrduPoint / Pakistan Point News - 16th Jan, 2024) Collated results on day three of the Australian Open at Melbourne Park on Tuesday (x denotes seeding):

 Men's singles